New Christensen Family Sports & Activity Program will help kids with Type 1 diabetes excel on the playing field.

 “Our goal is for everyone with diabetes to be able to maximize their performance, whether just playing outside or competing in organized sports,” said Kupper A. Wintergerst, M.D., chief of pediatric endocrinology and director of the Wendy Novak Diabetes Care Center at Norton Children’s Hospital and the University of Louisville School of Medicine.
 “We want to empower children and young adults with diabetes to be able to live long, healthy, active lives.”

-The Christensen Family Diabetes Sports Medicine Program will provide individualized monitoring and education for children with Type 1 diabetes, both on and off the playing field.
+The Christensen Family Sports & Activity Program will provide individualized monitoring and education for children with Type 1 diabetes, both on and off the playing field.
 It also will conduct research into the management of diabetes in young athletes.

 “Children with Type 1 diabetes often experience drastic changes in their blood sugar levels when they are exercising, which influence their safety and performance,” Dr. Wintergerst said.
 “Different levels of exercise require different care.
 The more formal the play, the more refined and personalized the steps need to be to manage diabetes.”